johannav17/Scripts/README.md

 - What aspect of security do load balancers protect?
 Load balancer analyze traffic coming in and determines what server to send the traffic to.
 - What is the advantage of a jump box?
 A jump box limits access that the public has to your virtual network because in order to access the other virtual machines, an individual needs the private IPs of the machines.
 A jumpbox allows control over access to a virtual network and its contents.
--

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.

 - What does Filebeat watch for?
 Filebeat looks for any changes made to the files and when any are detected, it'll generate and organize the log files.
 - What does Metricbeat record?
 Metricbeat records metrics from the Operating system and services running on the server.
-By using Elasticsearch or Logstash, you can visualize the metrics and statistics that Metricbeat generates from the OS and running services.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.